k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 #### 1. Sequence Handling

-The **tdmSeqList** and **TDMSeqSrc2TrgMapping** [sequence](11_tdm_implementation_using_generic_flows.md#step-2---create-sequences) tables must be populated before generating data generation flows.

-This is required in order to include sequence generation within data generation flows for fields that are defined as sequences in the **TDMSeqSrc2TrgMapping** table.
+Map the relevant Sequence names to the related fields in the tables before generating data generation flows.
+This is required in order to include sequence generation within data generation flows.
+The TDM templates can get the sequence mapping either from the TDMSeqSrc2TrgMapping Actor or the Catalog.

+Click [here](05d_tdm_sequence.md) for Sequence implementation guidelines.

 The generated flow sets the **sequenceId** input argument, which is created in the TDM DB for the generated ID with the following naming convention:

 ```
-Gen_[the sequence name in TDMSeqSrc2TrgMapping]
+Gen_[the sequence name in TDMSeqSrc2TrgMapping or the Catalog's Sequence name]
 ```

 **Example:**